daisygunn/la-petite-traveller/README.md

 ![](assets/README-files/images/contrast_test_failed.png)

-- So I decided to change the main colour to a darker blue to improve the overall accessibility:
+So I decided to change the main colour to a darker blue to improve the overall accessibility, which passed the contrast validator with no issues:

 ![](assets/README-files/images/contrast_test_passed.png)